-Some organizations (including Marine Reserve Associations and Marine-related charitable organizations) may have local chapters that organize golf tournaments, barbecues or other gatherings to honor Marine Reservists; these will likely be advertised in the local area on Facebook and other social media platforms.
+Some organizations (including Marine Reserve Associations and Marine-related charitable organizations) may have local chapters that organize golf tournaments, barbecues, or other gatherings to honor Marine Reservists.
+These will likely be advertised in the local area on Facebook and other social media platforms.

 Joining The Marine Corps Reserve

 The Marine Corps Reserve is open to qualified candidates between 18 and 29 years old.
-17-year-old prospective recruits may be permitted to join as long as there is documented parental consent.
+Prospective recruits may be permitted to join at 17 as long as there is documented parental consent.
 All Marine Corps Reserve candidates must have a high school diploma, though some GED holders are permitted to join on a limited basis if the candidate has high enough scores on the Armed Services Vocational Aptitude Battery test (ASVAB).